stackitcloud/yawol/docs/components.md

 ## yawollet

-The yawollet is running on an OpenStack instance (like the `kubelet`) to configure Envoy with information from the correspnding `LoadBalancer` object in the Kubernetes cluster.
+The yawollet is running on an OpenStack instance (like the `kubelet`) to configure Envoy with information from the corresponding `LoadBalancer` object in the Kubernetes cluster.
 To get this information, the yawollet uses a `kubeconfig` that is provided by the yawol-controller via `cloud-init`.